rerupp/rust_playground/weather/README.md

 ### Background

 The original `Python` implementation was built on top of the *DarkSky* weather data `REST` API.
-Even though *DarkSky* API is no longer publically available, I had *DarkSky* historical data from the `Python` project that was.
+Even though *DarkSky* API is no longer publicly available, I had *DarkSky* historical data from the `Python` project that had already been collected.
 Implementing a CLI in `Rust` similar to the `Python` version would allow a pretty deep dive into `Rust` and its ecosystem.

 ### Initial Release

 Prior to the October 2023 version, the backend data was fully *DarkSky* based.
 The implementation used the same data archives as the `Python` project.
 Although there were some minor differences it did reproduce the `Phyton` CLI.
-The Rust `Zip` archive debug binary was 3-4 times faster than `Python` and relase binaries where 6-8+ times faster.
+The Rust `Zip` archive debug binary was 3-4 times faster than `Python` and release binaries where 6-8+ times faster.

 ### October 2023 Release